 Several composer recitals of Pärt Uusberg have taken place in churches in Tallinn and Rapla: "Siis vaikivad kõik mõtted" (All Thoughts Will Be Silent Then, 2008), "Lauliku talveüksildus" (Singer's Winter Loneliness, 2010), "Kuule mu palve häält" (Listen to My Cry..., 2011), "Õhtu ilu" (Beauty of Evening, 2014, co-conductor Kaspar Mänd) and "Te parem kuulake, kuis vaikus laulab..."
 (You Better Listen How the Silence Is Singing..., 2015).
 In 2011, Pärt Uusberg presented a program at showcase festival Tallinn Music Week.

 Pärt Uusberg have been acknowledged as a composer both in Estonia and abroad.
 In 2009, Uusberg’s choral song "Ilus ta ei ole" ("It isn't beautiful") received the 1st prize at the patriotic song contest organised by Tallinn Central Library.
 In 2010, his Psalm of David No. 121 won the composition competition David’s Song of Estonian Composers’ Union and Pirita Monastery.
 The same year, his piano piece "Paradiis" ("Paradise") was selected to the program of World New Music Days in Sydney through the separate competition Momentary Pleasures in which composers were called to compose a piece for piano in one day.
 At the Youth Song Celebration 2011, Pärt Uusberg was handed over the Veljo Tormis Fund Scholarship.
 In 2012, young composer’s male choir song "Kuule mu palve häält" ("Listen to my cry") obtained the special prize at the European Award for Choral Composers 2012 in the category of a cappella choral songs.
-For the fruitful year, Estonian Choral Association together with the Estonian Composers' Union gave him the award of the Choral Composer of the Year 2012, his author-CD "Liiv, meri ning mõtted" was ascribed the title of Choir Album of the Year 2014.
-In 2014, Uusberg was given the scolarship of Gustav Ernesaks Fund, in 2015 Marje and Kuldar Sink's award "Young Musician", in 2016 The Young Cultural Figure Award of the Cultural Foundation of the President of the Republic of Estonia and in 2023 the Award of the Endowment for Music of the Cultural Endowment of Estonia for the preparation and artistic management of the 13th Youth Song Celebration.
+For the fruitful year, Estonian Choral Association has gave him twice the award of the Choral Composer of the Year (2012, 2018), his author-CD "Liiv, meri ning mõtted" was ascribed the title of Choir Album of the Year 2014.
+In 2014, Uusberg was given the scholarship of Gustav Ernesaks Fund, in 2015 Marje and Kuldar Sink's award "Young Musician", in 2016 The Young Cultural Figure Award of the Cultural Foundation of the President of the Republic of Estonia and in 2023 the Award of the Endowment for Music of the Cultural Endowment of Estonia for the preparation and artistic management of the 13th Youth Song Celebration.

 Uusberg’s choral music has reached also to the programs of Estonian song celebrations: "Nad vaatavad üksteise otsa" ("They are looking on each other") was performed by young male choirs at the XI Youth Song and Dance Celebration in Tallinn in 2011.
 Toddlers choir song "Lauldes" ("With singing", text by Andres Ehin and Ly Seppel) was commissioned work for the General Song and Dance Celebration that took place in Tallinn in 2014, where also "Muusika" ("Music", 2008, text by Juhan Liiv) for mixed choir and "Mis on inimene?" ("What is the human?", 2012, text by Doris Kareva) for male choir were performed.